 What is the most important information I should know about QSYMIA?

 QSYMIA can cause serious side effects, including:

-Birth defects (cleft lip and cleft palate).
-If you take QSYMIA during pregnancy, your baby has a higher risk for birth defects called cleft lip and cleft palate.
+• Birth defects.
+If you take QSYMIA during pregnancy, your baby has a higher risk for birth defects including cleft lip and cleft palate.
+Your baby may also be smaller than expected at birth.
+The long-term effects of this are not known.
 These defects can begin early in pregnancy, even before you know you are pregnant.